 Hockey – No One Was Fatally Injured

-While hockey was a gentleman’s game, hockey was not.
+While curling was a gentleman’s game, hockey was not.
 It did not even pretend to be.
-Guelph workers joined Ontario Agricultural College (OAC) students, banker and retail employees as well as those working in various other crafts and trades to battle it out on the ice.
+Guelph workers joined Ontario Agricultural College (OAC) students, bank clerks and retail employees as well as those working in various other crafts and trades to battle it out on the ice.
 In simple team uniforms, they spiritedly fought each other in City and Industrial Leagues.
 These leagues were local with no matches outside of Guelph.
-Prizes were offered in later decades.
-For example, in 1933, Lancashire Felt won the GCHA championships in 1933.
+In many instances, the only prize was to boast about the win.

 Among the local Guelph companies boasting hockey teams were: